-Section 15-136.1 Historic Rogers Road Districts Established.
-(AMENDED 6/18/2019; 2/9/21)
+Section 15-136.1 Historic Rogers Road District Established (ADDED 6/18/2019)

-(a) The Historic Rogers Road districts, HR-R (residential) and HR-CC (community commercial), are established to implement the goals and recommendations of the Mapping Our

-Community's Future community planning effort, completed in May 2016.
-The intent of Mapping Our Community's Future and the HR districts is to:

-- (1) Create opportunities for long-term residents to continue living in the community and to age in place; - (2) Preserve the socioeconomic and cultural diversity of the neighborhood; - (3) Increase physical connections within the neighborhood, including for pedestrians and bicyclists; - (4) Respect and protect the natural character of the neighborhood; - (5) Ensure that new development is consistent with neighborhood character and the vision that residents have developed for its future; - (6) Provide greater residential housing choice, affordability, and diversity; - (7) Increase economic opportunities within the neighborhood; - (8) Increase recreational resources within the neighborhood; and - (9) Ensure that new development is adequately served by infrastructure, including streets, sidewalks, and utilities. - (b) The HR-R zoning district is designed to protect and preserve the character of existing lower-density areas (minimum lot size 14,520 square feet, or no more than three lots per acre) within the neighborhood while providing for compatible new development, including new housing choice options, and increased home occupation opportunities for residents. - (c) The HR-CC district is designed to provide for a broader range of housing and employment options by concentrating new development into nodes which will balance providing areas for desired new uses while protecting the overall neighborhood character.
-Uses appropriate in the HR-CC district include live-work units, flex space, and low-intensity neighborhood-serving establishments such as healthcare, assisted living, elder care, child care, and recreation facilities.
-Property proposed for rezoning to an HR-CC district shall include no less than 5 contiguous acres.
-The district may be expanded to include additional parcels of land so long as such parcels: (i) are contiguous to the district, and (ii) are the same, or part of the same, tracts or parcels of land that were identified in Mapping Our Community's Future for more intensive uses.
-The development of an HR-CC district may include the recombination of existing lots and/or the subdivision of new lots that meet the density and dimensional standards outlined in Article XII.
+- (a) The Historic Rogers Road district, HR-R (residential), is established to implement the goals and recommendations of the Mapping Our Community's Future community planning effort, completed in May 2016.
+The intent of Mapping Our Community's Future and the HR-R District is to: - (1) Create opportunities for long-term residents to continue living in the community and to age in place; - (2) Preserve the socioeconomic and cultural diversity of the neighborhood; - (3) Increase physical connections within the neighborhood, including for pedestrians and bicyclists; - (4) Respect and protect the natural character of the neighborhood; - (5) Ensure that new development is consistent with neighborhood character and the vision that residents have developed for its future; - (6) Provide greater residential housing choice, affordability, and diversity; - (7) Increase economic opportunities within the neighborhood; - (8) Increase recreational resources within the neighborhood; and

+- (9) Ensure that new development is adequately served by infrastructure, including streets, sidewalks, and utilities. - (b) The HR-R zoning district is designed to protect and preserve the character of existing lower-density areas (minimum lot size 14,520 square feet, or no more than three lots per acre) within the neighborhood while providing for compatible new development, including new housing choice options, and increased home occupation opportunities for residents.

-Section 15-137 Manufacturing Districts Established.
-(AMENDED 6/22/82; 2/4/86)
+Section 15-137 Manufacturing Districts Established (AMENDED 6/22/82; 2/4/86).